rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 5. Scroll to the **Optional Features** section.
 6. Click the pencil icon to the right of the **Secure Traffic (SSL)** field.
-7. In the pop-up dialog box, enter and save your SSL configuration.
+7. In the pop-up dialog box, paste your certificate (**.crt**) file from your SSL vendor (or your own self-signed certificate) in the **Certificate** field.
+8. Paste your private key (**.key**) in the **Private Key** field.
+9. Click **Save SSL Configuration**.

+**Note**: If you see "service unavailable" when you test your web site in your browser, or health monitoring on the load balancer is removing your web server node, ensure that your firewall allows port 80 connections.
+Also verify that your virtual host is configured to listen on port 80.

 #### How can I raise my API rate limits for Cloud Load Balancers?